The Best Audiophile Headphones [Complete Buyer’s Guide]

 Do you need a headphone amp?

 This can be a challenging question depending on your understanding of why one is needed in the first place.
-An amp is only necessary because (in most cases) the headphone itself has a higher impedance, thus needing more power to reach an acceptable listening level.
+An amp is only necessary because (in most cases) the headphone itself has a higher impedance and resists power more than a lower impedance model.
 What is Headphone Impedance?

 Put another way, the output impedance of your amp should never exceed the impedance of your headphones.